MC-DeltaT/SerialisePP/ProgrammingGuide.md

  - Signed integers
  - `bool`
  - `std::byte`
+ - `float` and `double` (supported only if they are IEEE-754 binary32 and binary64, respectively, and aren't mixed endian)

 `SerialiseSource` for a scalar is a transparent wrapper around the scalar itself, stored in the data member `value`.
 It's constructible from a scalar value and implicitly convertible to the scalar value.